Burayr: British Mandate of Palestine

-1947-48
+1948 Palestine war

 On January 29, 1948, Yishuv forces entered the village in five armored vehicles, but were repulsed without casualties.
 On February 14, an Israeli convoy exchanged fire with the local militia and withdrew.
 The villagers built a barricade at the entrance of Burayr which was dismantled by British troops the next day.

-According to the Palestinian historian Walid Khalidi, Jewish World War II veterans established kibbutz Bror Hayil on a hilltop about a mile from Burayr on April 20, 1948.
-He says The New York Times reported that "when the Arabs of Burayr awoke, they found the Jews setting up pre-fabricated houses and building a defensive wall and watchtower."
-The villagers opened fire on them, but the work was completed by noon.
-Benny Morris says the founding date was May 18, and Israeli sources say the founders were mostly Jewish immigrants from Egypt.

-In the course of Operation Barak, which commenced in early May, the Palmach's Negev Brigade and Givati Brigade captured Burayr, which was referred to as "the village of the killers."
+In May 1948 the village was captured by the Palmach's Negev Brigade and Givati Brigade as part of Operation Barak.
 Dozens of army-age villagers were apparently executed and a teenage girl was apparently raped and killed.
 The remaining inhabitants fled to Gaza.
+Historian Saleh Abd al-Jawad classifies the killings as a massacre and estimates that 50 civilians were killed.

 Israeli period

 Following the war the area was incorporated into the State of Israel.
 The moshavim of Tlamim and Heletz were established on village land in 1950, with Sde David later established in 1955, and Zohar in 1956, both also on village land.

 In 1992, the Arab village site was described: "Scattered cactuses as well as some lotus and sycamore trees grow on the site.
 One can see remnants of houses, including an insubstantial portion of a cement wall, among some eucalyptus trees at the entrance of one house.
 Some village streets are still visible.
 The lands around the site are cultivated."